-If you want to tailor your content to the reader’s interests, use phrases that are meaningful to them.
+If you want to tailor your content to the reader’s interests, use phrases meaningful to them.
 Talk to them like they talk to you.
 Use the vocabulary that they would use.

 Take advantage of the voice of the customer (VoC) data gathered during your research phase.
-Keep it simple, authentic and fresh.
-You can choose the best type of angle based on your product and audience expectation.
+Try and keep it simple, authentic, and fresh.
+You can choose the best type of angle based on your product and audience’s expectation.

 Test your messaging